Resilio is Joining Nasuni — Learn More →

 5 LucidLink Alternatives (& Complementary Solutions)

-LucidLink is an innovative cloud storage and file sharing solution that provides remote file access via file streaming.
-It appeals to organizations that need a collaboration tool for streaming and collaborating large (streamable) files, such as video, in real-time.
+LucidLink is an innovative cloud-native file streaming and collaboration solution that provides remote file access via on-demand streaming and smart caching from cloud object storage.
+It appeals to organizations that need a collaboration tool for streaming and collaborating with large (streamable) files, such as video, in real-time.

 While LucidLink may be suitable for certain use cases, it has several shortcomings that require some organizations to seek a LucidLink alternative — or at least additional capabilities to complement LucidLink.